AbeloByte/Netflix-Clone-2024/Readme.md

 ![UI Screenshot](src/assets/NetflixClone.png)

 ### Key Features

-- **Dynamic Navigation**:
-  - A toggleable menu allows for easy navigation, giving users quick access to different sections without cluttering the interface. 📱

 - **Interactive User Interface**:
   - Built with React, the interface is designed for interactivity, providing users with a smooth experience when browsing content. ⚡